Donald Saari, Chair, is Distinguished Professor of Economics and Mathematics at the University of California at Irvine

 Bryna Kra is the Sarah Rebecca Roland Professor of mathematics at Northwestern University.
 She works in dynamical systems and ergodic theory, and uses dynamical methods to address problems in number theory und combinatorics.
 She graduated with a bachelor's degree from Harvard University in 1988, and obtained her Ph.D. from Stanford University in 1995.
 She held postdoctoral positions at the Hebrew University in Jerusalem, the University of Michigan, the IHES, and Ohio State University before joining the mathematics faculty at Pennsylvania State University as an assistant professor.
 Since 2004, Prof. Kra has been a professor of mathematics at Northwestern University, where she was department chair from 2009 to 2012.
 In 2006, Kra was an invited speaker at the International Congress of Mathematicians in Madrid and was named a Centennial Fellow of the American Mathematical Society (AMS) the same year.
 In 2012 she became a fellow of the AMS, and since 2010 she has been a member of the executive committee of the AMS.

+Andrew W. Lo is the Charles E. and Susan T. Harris Professor of Finance at the MIT Sloan School of Management and director of the MIT Laboratory for Financial Engineering.
 He received his PhD in economics from Harvard University in 1984.
 Before joining MIT's finance faculty in 1988, he taught at the University of Pennsylvania's Wharton School as the W.P.
 Carey Assistant Professor of Finance from 1984 to 1987, and as the W.P.
 Carey Associate Professor of Finance from 1987 to 1988.
 He has published numerous articles in finance and economics journals, and has authored several books including The Econometrics of Financial Markets, A Non-Random Walk Down Wall Street, Hedge Funds: An Analytic Perspective, and The Evolution of Technical Analysis.
 He is currently co-editor of the Annual Review of Financial Economics and an associate editor of the Financial Analysts Journal, the Journal of Portfolio Management, and the Journal of Computational Finance.
 His awards include the Alfred P. Sloan Foundation Fellowship, the Paul A. Samuelson Award, the American Association for Individual Investors Award, the Graham and Dodd Award, the 2001 IAFE-SunGard Financial Engineer of the Year award, a Guggenheim Fellowship, the CFA Institute's James R. Vertin Award, the 2010 Harry M. Markowitz Award, and awards for teaching excellence from both Wharton and MIT.
 Andy was a keynote speaker at the Board’s 2009 workshop on technical challenges of regulation of systemic financial risk.

-Dr. Maier is Maseeh Professor of Emerging Technologies at Portland State University.
+David Maier is Maseeh Professor of Emerging Technologies at Portland State University.
 Prior to his current position, he was on the faculty at SUNY-Stony Brook and Oregon Graduate Institute.
 He has spent extended visits with INRIA, University of Wisconsin–Madison, Microsoft Research, and the National University of Singapore.
 He is the author of books on relational databases, logic programming, and object-oriented databases, as well as papers in database theory, object-oriented technology, scientific databases, and dataspace management.
 He is a recognized expert on the challenges of large-scale data in the sciences.
 He received an NSF Young Investigator Award in 1984 and was awarded the 1997 SIGMOD Innovations Award for his contributions in objects and databases.
 He is also an ACM Fellow and IEEE Senior Member.
 He holds a dual B.A. in Mathematics and in Computer Science from the University of Oregon (Honors College, 1974) and a PhD in Electrical Engineering and Computer Science from Princeton University (1978).

 William A. Massey is the Edwin S. Wiley professor of Operations Research and Financial Engineering at Princeton University.
 He spent 20 years working at Bell Laboratories in the Mathematical Sciences Research Center (1981-2001).
 He has over 60 publications in the fields of queueing theory, stochastic networks, and applied probability.
 Dr. Massey was a 2012 Inaugural fellow of the American Mathematical Society (AMS) and is a Fellow of the Institute for Operations Research and the Management Sciences (INFORMS).
 Among his many awards, he received the 2009 Martin Luther King Jr. Journey Award at Princeton University for efforts to support under-represented minorities in the fields of science and technology and in 2008 won the Black Engineer of the Year award for College Level Promotion of Education.
 In 2006, Prof. Massey was awarded the Blackwell-Tapia Prize for significant and sustained contributions to research in field of expertise.
 Massey has served as a Member-at-Large to the AMS Council and on the Board of Trustees for the Institute for Pure and Applied Mathematics, and he was a founder and organizer of the Conference for African-American Researchers in the Mathematical Sciences.